 -

-Wide range of power options – browse battery operated, solar rechargeable, and fuel canister models in one collection
+Wide range of power options – browse battery operated, solar rechargeable and USB-charging models in one collection

 -

-Specifications listed on each product – compare burn time, lumens, weight, and waterproof ratings before purchasing
+Specifications listed on each product – compare burn time, lumens, weight and water resistance ratings before purchasing

 -